Common questions about VMware to Azure replication

 How do I install the Mobility service?

-You install on each VM you want to replicate, using a number of methods:
+On each VM that you want to replicate, install the service by one of several methods:

 - Push installation

-- Deployment using a deployment tool such as System Center Configuration Manager.
+- Deployment by using a deployment tool such as System Center Configuration Manager

 Where does Site Recovery replicate data to?